Soulstices/Soulstices/README.md

 - **TaskWave [*IN DEVELOPMENT*]**.
 A project management tool similar to **Trello** with additional features that I've found missing while developing my own game.
 Built with **React**, **Next.js**, and **Supabase**, it is still missing some basic functionality, but I'm already using it to manage my personal projects.
 I plan to make it publicly available once the core features are complete.

 - **[Checked](https://github.com/Soulstices/checked-todo-app)**.
 A simple open-source To-Do app built with **Svelte**.
-It operates without the need for a backend server, utilizing local storage to store tasks and encoding data into URLs for easy sharing.
-This means you can share your task list with others by simply sharing the generated link.
-Additionally, **Checked** can be packaged as a desktop app using **Electron**.
+I started working on this project while learning **JavaScript**, then rewrote it using **Svelte** and added **TypeScript**.
+In addition to the basic functionality of a to-do app, I implemented task sharing without storing user data.
+Data is encoded into URLs, making it easy to share tasks with others.
+When opening a URL, the app checks for encoded data and attempts to decode it to load tasks.

 - **[Cursed Spire](https://store.steampowered.com/app/1858460/Cursed_Spire/) (2020 - 2022)**.
 A multiplayer game built with **Unreal Engine 4**, combining aspects of RPG and survival genres.
 The game allows players to explore unknown islands, build homes, and engage with other players in a world filled with mysteries and dangers.
-Developed independently in my free time alongside my main job, I planned to publish it on Steam by the end of 2022.
+Developed independently in my free time alongside my main job, I planned to publish it on **Steam** by the end of 2022.
 However, I couldn't finish the game due to the war in Ukraine.

-## Skills:
+## Experienced with:
 **Programming Languages:** JavaScript/TypeScript, C#, Python

-**Frontend Frameworks/Libs:** React, Next.js, Svelte, SvelteKit
+**Frontend Frameworks/Libraries:** React, Next.js, Svelte, SvelteKit

 **Backend Frameworks:** Django, ASP.NET